-Editor's note: Support for AF acting as VFL server selecting multiple NWDAFs is FFS.
+NOTE: When an untrusted AF is acting as VFL server, NEF discovers and selects candidate VFL client NWDAFs, then the AF determines final set of VFL clients.

-- requests VFL clients to do local ML model training for an Analytic ID, it assigns VFL model correlation ID, and it requests to report intermediate results.
+- It requests VFL clients to do local ML model training for an Analytic ID, it assigns VFL correlation ID, and it requests to report intermediate results.

+- It optionally locally trains ML Model with the available local data set.

-- aggregates intermediate results from VFL client(s) and computes intermediate training results (e.g. gradient information, loss information) for updating its own local ML Model and the ML Models of VFL clients during the VFL training process and sends the intermediate training results towards VFL clients involved in the joint VFL training process.
+- It combines intermediate results from VFL client(s) and VFL server and computes intermediate training results (e.g. gradient information, loss information) for updating its own local ML Model and the ML Models of VFL clients during the VFL training process and sends the intermediate training results towards VFL clients involved in the joint VFL training process.
+VFL server may send and receive separate message for each client.

+NOTE: NEF forwards the message from/to NWDAF to/from untrusted AF.

+- It determines to terminate the VFL training process.

+- It stores VFL correlation ID and locally trained ML Model after VFL training process.

-- It initiates the VFL inference process using VFL model correlation ID.
+- It initiates the VFL inference process using VFL correlation ID.